nkharwn/IdeaEvaluation-Server-API/README.md

  * Idea Table columns (IdeaId(PK), IdeaName, Description).
  * IdeaEvaluationHistory Table columns (IdeaEvaluationId(PK), UserId(FK), IdeaId(FK)).
 #### Bussiness Logic
-* Calculate total number of ideas that need to be evaluated based evaluted count which is less than or equal to 3 based on IdeaEvaluationHistory table .
+* Calculate total number of ideas that need to be evaluated .
+* Find out available ideas to be evaluated based evaluted count which is less than or equal to 3 based on IdeaEvaluationHistory table .
 * Then Calculate available users (Evaluators).
+* Find out the how much idea can be evaluted by user based on total number of ideas and total number of users.
-* Equally divide ideas amongst evaluators and make sure that same evaluated idea is not assigned again to the same evaluator.
+* Assign ideas from available ideas to the current logged in evaluator and make sure that same evaluated idea is not assigned again to the same evaluator.
 ##### Scenarios covered
 *  Validate user based on username and password.
 *  If new idea added at runtime it will be randomly assigned to any user